mchalapuk/offensive.js/README.md

 [![devDependency Status][david-image-dev]][david-url-dev]
 [![NPM version][npm-image]][npm-url]

-A human-readable, fast boilerplate-free constract programming library for JavaScript.
-It enables easy implementation of offensive and defensive programming techniques. offensive.js is compatible with web browsers (when used via [browserify][browserify]) and with node.
+A human-readable, fast and boilerplate-free constract programming library for JavaScript.
+It enables easy implementation of offensive and defensive techniques. offensive.js is compatible with web browsers (when used via [browserify][browserify]) and with node.

 [browserify]: https://github.com/substack/node-browserify